Homemade Tzatziki Sauce

 Jump to Recipe

-Do you love Tzatziki sauce?
+Do you love Tzatziki Sauce?
 It's one of my favorite things!
 If you've never had it before, it's a delicious Greek sauce made with yogurt, cucumber, garlic, and lemon.
-It's perfect for topping grilled meats or vegetables, or just served as a dipping sauce.
+It's perfect for topping grilled meats or vegetables, or just served as a dipping sauce alongside my epic Greek Lamb Meatballs.
 The best part?
 You can make it at home in just a few minutes!
 Here is the best homemade tzatziki sauce recipe ever - give it a try!

 Besides my major love affair with all things basil vinaigrette… I’m also majorly into Homemade Tzatziki Sauce this summer.